Hosmer, Paddack lead Padres to 13-2 rout of Rockies - WHIZ News

 UP NEXT

 The Rockies will throw right-hander Germán Márquez (2-4, 4.50) on Monday to close out the four-game series.
-The Padres hadn’t announced a starter.
+The Padres announced they will start Garrett Richards.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports